-- (z) takes decisions on the transactions of the Company and those of its subsidiaries, where those transactions have a significant strategic, economic, capital or financial impact for the Company; establishes general criteria for identifying significant transactions; - (aa) determines the remuneration/incentive systems for key personnel and the personal financial advisors network, and checks that these systems do not increase business risks and are consistent with long-term strategies; - (bb) prepares, submits to the Shareholders' Meeting and reviews, on an annual basis, the remuneration and incentives policy and is responsible for its proper implementation; - (cc) after consultation with the Appointments Committee, appoints the Directors of FinecoBank, with the approval of the Board of Statutory Auditors in the case of coopting; where provided for in the Articles of Association, it identifies candidates for the position of Director of FinecoBank, when lists are submitted by the Board to the Shareholders' Meeting; - (dd) defines the Policy for verifying the suitability requirements of corporate officers and the heads of FinecoBank's main corporate functions pursuant to current legislation, after consulting the Board of Statutory Auditors and obtaining the opinion of the Appointments Committee; - (ee) with the support of the Appointments Committee, identifies in advance its own optimal qualitative and quantitative composition, identifying and justifying the ideal characteristics (including professionalism and possible independence) of the candidates for the office of director considered appropriate for these purposes; and subsequently verifies, again with the support of the Appointments Committee, the correspondence between the qualitative and quantitative composition deemed optimal and the actual composition resulting from the appointment process, informing the market; - (ff) after consulting the Appointments Committee, defines the Policy for the appointment of directors of the Group's subsidiaries and investee companies and appoints the corporate officers meaning the members of the boards of directors, boards of statutory auditors and supervisory boards in the subsidiaries.
-It also appoints members of the corporate bodies of minority shareholdings upon proposal from the Managing Director and after consulting the Appointments Committee;
+- (bb) determines the remuneration/incentive systems for key personnel and the personal financial advisors network, and checks that these systems do not increase business risks and are consistent with long-term strategies; - (cc) prepares, submits to the Shareholders' Meeting and reviews, on an annual basis, the remuneration and incentives policy and is responsible for its proper implementation; - (dd) after consultation with the Appointments Committee, appoints the Directors of FinecoBank, with the approval of the Board of Statutory Auditors in the case of coopting; where provided for in the Articles of Association, it identifies candidates for the position of Director of FinecoBank, when lists are submitted by the Board to the Shareholders' Meeting; - (ee) defines the Policy for verifying the suitability requirements of corporate officers and the heads of FinecoBank's main corporate functions pursuant to current legislation, after consulting the Board of Statutory Auditors and obtaining the opinion of the Appointments Committee; - (ff) with the support of the Appointments Committee, identifies in advance its own optimal qualitative and quantitative composition, identifying and justifying the ideal characteristics (including professionalism and possible independence) of the candidates for the office of director considered appropriate for these purposes; and subsequently verifies, again with the support of the Appointments Committee, the correspondence between the qualitative and quantitative composition deemed optimal and the actual composition resulting from the appointment process, informing the market; - (gg) after consulting the Appointments Committee, defines the Policy for the appointment of directors of the Group's subsidiaries and investee companies and appoints the corporate officers meaning the members of the boards of directors, boards of statutory auditors and supervisory boards in the subsidiaries.
+It also appoints members of the corporate bodies of minority shareholdings upon proposal from the Managing Director and after consulting the Appointments Committee; - (hh) promotes dialogue, in the most appropriate forms, with the shareholders and with the other relevant stakeholders of the Company.
+In this context, it approves - on proposal from the Chairman, formulated in agreement with the Managing Director and General Manager - after examination by and opinion from the Corporate Governance and Environmental and Social Sustainability Committee, a policy for managing dialogue with shareholders in general, taking into account the engagement policies adopted by institutional investors and asset managers.
+The exceeding of income/capital/financial thresholds in relation to the type of transaction carried out; (vi) changes to the Company's capital structure; (vii) new legal proceedings and changes to previous proceedings that give rise to contingent liabilities that exceed the threshold established by the Board or that are or may become significant for the Company's industry sector ("pilot proceedings").

-Board of Directors has approved and implemented the Global Policy Regulations which establish the criteria for identifying significant transactions from a strategic or operational or financial perspective in order to report them to the Board of Statutory Auditors in accordance with the applicable regulations.
-In particular, all critical and significant transactions and, in any event, those involving the following are reported to the Company's Board of Statutory Auditors: (i) new entry into, or strengthening of an existing position in, a strategic sector/market; (ii) definition/modification of shareholding structures with third parties with which there are governance agreements; (iii) decisions affecting strategic investments; (iv) decisions that have a significant influence on the organisational structure of the Company or the Group; (v) the exceeding of income/capital/financial thresholds in relation to the type of transaction carried out; (vi) changes to the Company's capital structure; (vii) new legal proceedings and changes to previous proceedings that give rise to contingent liabilities that exceed the threshold established by the Board or that are or may become significant for the Company's industry sector ("pilot proceedings").
+Chairman also ensures that the Board of Directors is in any case informed, within the next meeting, on the development and significant content of dialogue held with all shareholders;

-- (gg) promotes dialogue, in the most appropriate forms, with the shareholders and with the other relevant stakeholders of the Company.
-In this context, it approves on proposal from the Chairman, formulated in agreement with the Managing Director and General Manager after examination by and opinion from the Corporate Governance and Environmental and Social Sustainability Committee, a policy for managing dialogue with shareholders in general, taking into account the engagement policies adopted by institutional investors and asset managers.
-The Chairman also ensures that the Board of Directors is in any case informed, within the next meeting, on the development and significant content of dialogue held with all shareholders; - (hh) after consultation with the Risk and Related Parties Committee, approves the Group's tax strategy, which sets out the guidelines and principles adopted by the Bank in the management of tax matters and, in particular, of the associated risk.
+(ii) after consultation with the Risk and Related Parties Committee, approves the Group's tax strategy, which sets out the guidelines and principles adopted by the Bank in the management of tax matters and, in particular, of the associated risk.
 In addition, at least once a year, and after the reporting to the Risk and Related Parties Committee, it is informed about the state of the internal control system for tax risk within the annual report on the tax risk situation.